- Raising eels without mud - Easy to care for, effective

 Comrade Huynh Quoc Viet, Standing Deputy Secretary of the Provincial Party Committee, visited the sea snail farming model of Mr. Dinh Vu Hai.

-Seeing the high economic potential and the lack of local snail farmers, Mr. Hai researched and learned from experience.
+Seeing the potential high economic value and the lack of local snail farmers, Mr. Hai researched and learned from experience.
 Although experts said that the climate and salinity conditions in Ca Mau were not suitable for snail farming, with determination, Mr. Hai researched and adjusted snail farming techniques to suit local characteristics.

 Harvesting snails at Mr. Dinh Vu Hai's household.

 Mr. Hai shared: "Raising snails is not too hard.
 Feeding them only once a day with fresh food such as sea fish is both cost-saving and ensures the quality of the snail meat.
 Thanks to that, the snails grow well, have few diseases, have delicious, chewy and sweet meat, and are very popular in the market...
 After many years of raising, Mr. Hai has improved the color of the farmed snails to be beautiful, similar to the snails raised in the Central region.
-This is a new technical improvement in raising snails, especially in color and size, the largest is 20-30 snails/kg".
+This is a new technical improvement in raising snails, especially in color and size, the largest being 20-30 snails/kg".

 The success of Mr. Hai's snail farming model has opened up a new direction, thereby contributing to diversifying farming objects and increasing sustainable income for farmers in the province.